-086 NISSAN MOTOR CORPORATION SUSTAINABILITY REPORT 2020 ^{} Euro 6d-Temp: All Euro 6 standards and the initial Real-Driving Emissions (RDE) limit for new car models. ^{2} Excluding registration and sales deregulation measures for discontinued models.
-Contents CEO Message CSO Message Carbon Neutrality/ Response to COVID-19 Chair of the Board of Directors Message Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy TCFD Content Index GRI Content Index Quick Guide For Investors Plant Emission Management We thoroughly implement systems and control standards at our production plants to reduce the amount of air pollutants emitted during operation.
+We thoroughly implement systems and control standards at our production plants to reduce the amount of air pollutants emitted during operation.
 Our air pollution control targets are more stringent than those mandated by the countries in which we operate.

-In Japan, we have adopted strict measures for emissions of NOx and SOx pollutants from our factories, reducing the amount of these emissions to one quarter of the levels emitted in the 1970s.
+In Japan, we have promoted strict countermeasures for emissions of NOx and SOx as air pollutants.
 We have lowered NOx and SOx emissions by introducing low-NOx burners in the ovens and boilers that provide heat for painting lines, and by switching the fuel used by those burners from heavy oil and kerosene to alternatives with low SOx emissions.

-Lower VOC Emissions Volatile Organic Compounds (VOCs), which readily evaporate to become gaseous in the atmosphere, account for approximately 90% of the chemicals released as the result of our vehicle production processes.
+Lower VOC Emissions

+Volatile organic compounds (VOCs), which readily evaporate to become gaseous in the atmosphere, account for approximately 90% of the chemicals released as the result of our vehicle production processes.
 Lowering VOC emissions is a challenge that we are working to address.
 We strive to increase our recovery of cleaning solvents and other chemicals in order to limit the amounts of these substances emitted from our plants ahead of implementation of new regulations in each country where we operate, while also advancing planned measures to increase the recycling rate for waste solvents.
 We are also introducing water-based paint lines that limit VOC emissions to less than 20 grams per square meter of painted surface.
-We have adopted these lines in Nissan Motor Kyushu as well as at two plants in Aguascalientes in Mexico, the Resende Plant in Brazil, the Smyrna Plant in the United States, the Huadu Plant in China and the Sunderland Plant in the United Kingdom.
-We achieved a reduction of 36.8% in fiscal 2020 in VOC emissions per painted surface area compared with fiscal 2010 levels.
-P239 NISSAN MOTOR CORPORATION SUSTAINABILITY REPORT 2020 ^{} For more information on Air Quality.
+We have adopted these lines in the Nissan Motor Kyushu Plant as well as at two plants in Aguascalientes in Mexico, the Resende Plant in Brazil, the Smyrna Plant in the U.S., the Huadu Plant in China, and the Sunderland Plant in the U.K. We achieved a reduction of 39.3% in fiscal 2021 in VOC emissions per painted surface area compared with fiscal 2010 levels.